Alabama Books: The Best Books Set in the Cotton State

 Born to a very poor family and bullied as a child, everyone tells Forrest that he’s not very smart.
 But he’s a great football player, and after accidentally becoming the star of the University of Alabama’s football team, Forrest goes on to be a Vietnam War hero, a world-class Ping-Pong player, a villainous wrestler, a NASA astronaut, and a business tycoon.
 All without losing his childlike curiosity and wisdom about the world around him.
 Though it all, he remains in love with the girl from his childhood – Jenny.

 Although the novel and the 1994 Oscar-winning movie share the same basic premise, they are quite different.
-While most find the main character in the movie to be loveable, readers say Forrest in the book is depicted as more crude, including the use of vulgar language at times.
+While most find the main character in the movie to be lovable, readers say Forrest in the book is depicted as more crude, including the use of vulgar language at times.
 Though famously played by Tom Hanks, it’s reported that the author had someone more like John Goodman in mind when he wrote the character of Forrest.

 Non-Fiction Books About Alabama